kmussar/Markov_Chain_CodeAcademy/README.md

 # markov_python
 This is the final capstone project in the CodeAcademy - Learn Python course.
 The program uses a Markov Chain with input from data scraped from websites to generate new text similar to the input.
-Specifally, my version of this project scrapes the storylines of Marvel movies from IMDB and uses this text to generate a potential new plotline.
+Specifically, my version of this project scrapes the storylines of Marvel movies from IMDB and uses this text to generate a potential new plotline.

 Have fun!